-Keeping your fish healthy and happy can reduce the risk of them contracting, and therefore potentially spreading, water-borne diseases – a significant threat to the aquatic environment.
+Keeping your fish healthy and happy can reduce the risk of them contracting, and potentially spreading, water-borne diseases that are a significant threat to the aquatic environment.

 Tips for keeping healthier fish: